-Getting a short term healthcare training certificate can have long term economic consequences by making medical workers more attractive to clinical facilities for job security.
-The Federal Reserve Bank of St. Louis reported that the unemployment rate for adults aged 25+ with some college education dropped from 4.3 to 3.8 percent since last February.
+Getting a short-term healthcare training certificate can have long-term economic consequences by making medical workers more attractive to clinical facilities for job security.
+The Federal Reserve Bank of St. Louis reported that the unemployment rate for adults aged 25+ with some college education dropped from 4.9 in July 2021 to 3.6 percent at the end of the year 2021.
 That’s significantly less than the 6.2 percent rate without college classes.
 Healthcare is a particularly stable U.S. sector worth $3 trillion with 13 million employees.
-The Department of Labor predicts that healthcare jobs will have much faster-than-average growth of 18 percent overall by 2026.
-Most short term healthcare training certificate occupations forecast hiring spikes by over 10 percent, including physical therapy aide, massage therapist, paramedic, LPN, surgical first assistant, medical coder, and optician.

 Faster Routes to Healthcare Degree Completion

 Short-term healthcare training certificate programs aren’t only a fast track to careers; they could also jumpstart further education.
 Columbia’s Community College Research Center found that 33 percent of certificate and associate graduates transferred to four-year colleges within six years.
 Accredited brick-and-mortar or online schools usually give certificate holders 18 to 45 credits that can carry over to hasten bachelor’s study to 36 months or less.